Your cart is empty. Let's fix that!

 If you’re hoping to become a father, you should learn about the nutrient folate, which has gained attention for its role in male fertility.
-We wrote this post to share clear answers on the latest evidence for the connection between folate and male fertility.
+We share the latest evidence for the connection between folate and male fertility.
 So if you’re excited to optimize your chances of conception, read on!

 Folate, aka vitamin B9, is crucial in maintaining overall health.
 This essential nutrient is responsible for DNA synthesis and cell division, ensuring proper growth and development throughout the body.